 One of the first things I did in digital preservation was a long-term web-archiving project, so I have long felt quite close to the subject.
-I was very pleased to attend this year’s IIPC conference in Senate House in London, which this year combined to great effect with the RESAW conference, ensuring wide coverage and maximum audience satisfaction in the papers and presentations.
+I was very pleased to attend the 2017 IIPC conference in Senate House, London, which this year combined to great effect with the RESAW conference, ensuring wide coverage and maximum audience satisfaction in the papers and presentations.

 In this short series of blog posts, I want to look at some of the interesting topics that reflect some of my own priorities and concerns as an archivist.
 I will attempt to draw out the wider lessons as they apply to information management generally, and readers may find something of interest that puts another slant on our orthodox notions of collection, arrangement, and cataloguing.

 Andy Jackson at the British Library is facing an interesting challenge as he attempts to build a technical infrastructure to accommodate a new and exciting approach to collections management.

 The British Library has traditionally had custodial care of official Government papers.
 They’ve always collected them in paper form, but more recently two separate curation strands have emerged.